rfennell/AzurePipelines/Extensions/XplatGenerateReleaseNotes/readme.md

 ```

 > **IMPORTANT** Handlebars based templates have different objects available to the legacy template used in V2 of this extension.
-This is a break change, so watch out if migrating.
+This is a breaking change, so watch out if migrating.

 > **IMPORTANT** You can find more sample V3 templates and extensions [here](https://github.com/rfennell/AzurePipelines/tree/main/SampleTemplates/XplatGenerateReleaseNotes%20(Node%20based)/Version%203)